-- Ten-person field minimum for upgrading from categories 3-5, and twenty-person field minimum for upgrade to category 1. - Fifty percent of upgrading points and number of times raced will be carried over to the next year.
-Points do not carry over to the next category. - 3.
-When upgrading to a category 1, points earned need to be from more than one velodrome. - A "race day" is defined as one full day of racing.
-A race day can include a number of events such as a kilometer, sprints or time trial, but it only counts as one race day. - Omniums will be counted for upgrading if at least half of the events on the omnium were massed-start. - Women and Juniors earn one point for every five race days when upgrading from category 4 through category 2. - Races exempt from upgrading are Youth races and races of more than two categories (i.e., "A" and "B" races). - (c) With the approval of USA Cycling, riders who are Pro or category 1 on the road may be upgraded to category 2 on the track, and riders who are category 2 on the road may be upgraded to category 3 on the track, without first having to begin at category 5 for men and category 4 for women.
+- Ten-person field minimum for upgrading from categories 3-5, and twenty-person field minimum for upgrade to category 1. - 2.
+When upgrading to a category 1, points earned need to be from more than one yelodrome. - A "race day" is defined as one full day of racing.
+A race day can include a number of events such as a kilometer, sprints or time trial, but it only counts as one race day. - Omniums will be counted for upgrading if at least half of the events on the omnium were massedstart. - Women and Juniors earn one point for every five race days when upgrading from category 4 through category 2. - Races exempt from upgrading are Youth races and races of more than two categories (i.e., "A" and "B" races). - (c) With the approval of USA Cycling Staff, riders who are Pro or category 1 on the road may be upgraded to category 2 on the track, and riders who are category 2 on the road may be upgraded to category 3 on the track, without first having to begin at category 5 for men and category 4 for women.
+Upgrades may be contingent on participation in clinics or a set number of beginner races.